SuperDisk/hUGEDriver/README.md

 5. Define `extern const hUGESong_t your_song_descriptor_here` in your game's main file
 6. Call `hUGE_init(&your_song_descriptor_here)` in your game's main file
 7. In your game's main loop or in a VBlank interrupt, call `hUGE_dosound`
-8. When compiling your game, be sure to specify your music file and hUGEDriver.o in your call to `lcc`!
+8. When compiling your game, be sure to specify your music file and `hUGEDriver.o` in your call to `lcc`!

 See `gbdk_example/gbdk_player_example.c` for a working example!

+Note: hUGEDriver is assembled by RGBDS into a `.obj` file, and then is converted to GBDK's format using `rgb2sdas` (in the `gbdk_example` folder).
+Be sure to assemble and link this object with your game (check `gbdk_example/build.bat` for the steps).

 # Usage